1904labs/streaming-data-pipeline/README.md

 This project will have you

 1. Ingest data from a "reviews" Kafka topic.
-2. Parse the comma separated values into a Review scala case class
+2. Parse the values into a Review scala case class
 3. Use the customer id to lookup the corresponding user data in HBase.
 4. Join the review data with the user data.
 5. Save this combined result in hdfs